 Focus on the person; not the physical | No one's perfect | Related links

 It's incredibly disheartening to both read and hear about disrespect and abuse to girls and women on any level: locally or internationally, whether physical, emotional, sexual—or any combination thereof.
-From tactless and demeaning comments, to pornography and the sexualization of little girls (additional link), sexual trafficking, sexual harassment, sex selection, genital mutilation and abortion whether voluntary or forced (to name but a few issues).
+From tactless and demeaning comments, to pornography and the sexualization of little girls (additional link), sexual trafficking, sexual harassment, sex selection, genital mutilation, breast ironing, and abortion whether voluntary or forced (to name but a few issues).

 All over the world, millions of girls and women suffer a tremendous amount of emotional, physical, and sexual abuse and pain.
 Many girls suffer terrible things growing up at the hands of their own family members or relatives, and some women feel trapped and put up with abusive husbands in the confines of their own home.
 The depth of pain, fear, and hopelessness they must feel is unimaginable.
 The vast majority of abuse stems from men and societies in which girls and women are almost treated like animals, and yet while it's a generalization to say that all men are perverse or degenerate, the fear and suspicion of that potential remains, and the evidences of it naturally take many forms.
 In this light, I struggle with even the association and stigma in being a man, and all the negatives that are part of it.